aleshaleksey/fansys23/08-spell-list.md

 + If the shape will not be structurally sound it collapses.
 + If you are attempting to make something artistic or structurally sound, you must make a "Tinker" or "Fortify" roll at disadvantage.

-**Global**: If cast globally the area affected is 200ft plus 100ft per 2MP above 4.
+**Global**: If cast globally, an area of side 200ft is affected, plus 100ft per 2MP above 4.
 In this case artistic or structurally coherent use is not possible unless at least 6 MP dice are expended in the casting of the spell.

 **Upcast**: The radius increases by 5ft for every extra MP die used.
 The depth increases by 5ft (1ft) for every extra 2 MP dice used.
 If used globally the increase of radius per every extra MP dice is 100ft.